dellsystem/wikinotes/templates/help/formatting.md

 We use the [subscript](https://github.com/sgraber/markdown.subscript) and [superscript](https://github.com/sgraber/markdown.superscript) extensions written by Shane Graber for this.

 If you need to write mathematical expressions, it is preferred that you use [LaTeX math markup](#math-markup), which will be processed by MathJax and converted into beautifully typeset math.

+## Mentions

+We've added a mention feature, akin to the one used by Twitter, Github, Facebook et al., which allows you to mention a user simply by prefixing their username with the @ symbol.
+For example, to mention the user dellsystem, one would type `@dellsystem` which would result in @dellsystem.

+You can also mention nonexistent users (like this: @notauseryet) but please don't as that might confuse people.

 # Block elements